NachoToast/LethalCompanyModList/README.md

 9. LethalModDataLib 1.2.2 by MaxWasUnavailable
 10. LethalLib 0.16.0 by Evaise
 11. LethalLevelLoader 1.2.4 by IAmBatby
-12. Dantors_Mental_Hospital 1.2.2 by Dantor
+12. SchoolDungeon 1.2.3 by MrUnrealTeam
 13. Backrooms 0.1.3 by Backrooms
 14. LobbyCompatibility 1.1.0 by BMX
 15. SCPFoundationDungeon 4.3.0 by Badham_Mods